 The Pure Mile is the perfect opportunity for communities and groups who want to make a positive contribution to their locality and environment and assists people in improving and enhancing the place they live in, or recreate in.
 Special interest groups such as, walking groups, cycling groups, scout groups, businesses, and organisations, can adopt a mile, or miles of road, in the Wicklow/Dublin Uplands and help Pure to Clean Up The Uplands.
 The Pure Mile Short Film captures each of the 24 areas that took part in the 2014 Pure Mile.
 It gives a glimpse of the unique beauty of each area and the work communities do to enhance the area they live in.
 You also can view a selection of movies and videos of other Pure Mile areas on The Pure Mile Movies section.

-Here is a short film on the 2016 Pure Mile Awards Night.
+Here is a short film on the 2019 Pure Mile Gala Evening

-A large number of communities go the extra mile by repairing and painting old traditional gates, cleaning up farmlands and entrances, erecting bat and bird boxes, trimming hedges (outside of bird nesting season) and much more.
-In Miles where very little physical management is required, groups can focus on local research, or, on initiatives to increase awareness and appreciation of the Mile to the wider community.
+Pure provide all groups with Pure Mile signage, Pure Mile bags, gloves, litter pickers and Pure Mile high-vis vests, and we also remove all of the rubbish collected by the groups.
+In Miles where very little physical management is required, groups can focus on local research, or, on initiatives to increase awareness and appreciation of the area to the wider community.

 The Wicklow Heritage Forum is currently archiving some of the areas who participated in the Pure Mile Competition.
 Information and photos on past entries can be found on http://www.countywicklowheritage.org/category_id__14_path__.aspx

 The Pure Mile is open to all types of communities, groups and organisations;

 A group of people living in a rural area

 Individuals who want to clean up an area

 Special interest groups, e.g., walking groups, cycling groups, scout groups, businesses and organisations, and many more, can adopt miles of road in the Wicklow/Dublin uplands and organise litter picks and clean ups